Updated August 2021

-In the event that any person assigned a role pursuant to this procedural document is aware of any relationship, fact, circumstance or occurrence that they reasonably believe creates or constitutes bias or a conflict of interest that would render them incapable of performing the role in an impartial manner, that person shall identify the bias or conflict of interest to the Associate Provost for Equity and Diversity and Title IX Coordinator at the earliest practicable time.
-Similarly, any Complainant or Respondent who objects to the participation of any person assigned a role pursuant to this procedural document based upon bias or a conflict of interest shall identify the conflict of interest to the Associate Provost for Equity and Diversity and Title IX Coordinator at the earliest practicable time.
-The Associate Provost for Equity and Diversity and Title IX Coordinator will determine whether bias or a conflict of interest in fact exists and necessitates replacement of the person in question.
+In the event that any person assigned a role pursuant to this procedural document is aware of any relationship, fact, circumstance or occurrence that they reasonably believe creates or constitutes bias or a conflict of interest that would render them incapable of performing the role in an impartial manner, that person shall identify the bias or conflict of interest to the Title IX Coordinator and Equity and Diversity Officer at the earliest practicable time.
+Similarly, any Complainant or Respondent who objects to the participation of any person assigned a role pursuant to this procedural document based upon bias or a conflict of interest shall identify the conflict of interest to the Title IX Coordinator and Equity and Diversity Officer at the earliest practicable time.
+The Title IX Coordinator and Equity and Diversity Officer will determine whether bias or a conflict of interest in fact exists and necessitates replacement of the person in question.

-The Associate Provost for Equity and Diversity and Title IX Coordinator shall have discretionary authority to construe and interpret this procedural document, and to determine the meaning of any disputed or uncertain provisions.
-In the course of any process under this procedural document, the Associate Provost for Equity and Diversity and Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
-The Associate Provost for Equity and Diversity and Title IX Coordinator may also vary procedures materially with notice (on the university website, with the appropriate effective date identified) upon determining that changes to law or regulation, or interpretations thereof, require policy or procedural alterations not reflected in this document.
+The Title IX Coordinator and Equity and Diversity Officer shall have discretionary authority to construe and interpret this procedural document, and to determine the meaning of any disputed or uncertain provisions.
+In the course of any process under this procedural document, the Title IX Coordinator and Equity and Diversity Officer may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party.
+The Title IX Coordinator and Equity and Diversity Officer may also vary procedures materially with notice (on the university website, with the appropriate effective date identified) upon determining that changes to law or regulation, or interpretations thereof, require policy or procedural alterations not reflected in this document.
 If government laws or regulations change – or court decisions alter – the requirements in a way that impacts this document, this procedural document will be construed to comply with the most recent government regulations or holdings.

 The person responsible for the implementation of this policy internally is: